Held inauguration ceremony.

 Tokuyama Corporation has established a wholly owned subsidiary, Tokuyama Malaysia Sdn.
-Bhd..
-Construction of polycrystalline silicon manufacturing plant conducted in the Samalaju Industrial Park in Sarawak, Malaysia was completed in 2014.
-Tokuyama Malaysia held its inauguration ceremony in September 2014 and commenced the production and sales of solar cell-grade polycrystalline silicon in October 2014.
+Bhd.
+Construction of its polycrystalline silicon factory conducted in the Samalaju Industrial Park in Sarawak, Malaysia was completed in 2014.
+Tokuyama Malaysia held its inauguration ceremony in September 2014 and commenced the production and sale of solar-grade polycrystalline silicon in October 2014.
 Polycrystalline silicon is an essential basic material to produce semiconductors and solar cells.
-By manufacturing polycrystalline silicon at a second mainstay production base in Malaysia, we aims to promote the worldwide adoption of solar power generation, which has raised expectations as a clean and renewable energy source.
+By manufacturing polycrystalline silicon at a second mainstay production base in Malaysia, we will help promote the worldwide adoption of solar power generation, which has raised expectations as a clean and renewable energy source.

 |Location||Samalaju Industrial Park, in Sarawak, Malaysia|